May 4, 2026

 We convened a panel of digital health experts directly involved in capital project delivery to explore how embedding digital from the start can unlock capacity, improve patient flow, and future-proof healthcare environments.
 Panellists will share real-world case studies and system-level insights, including:

-Moderator: Christine Chadwick, Managing Director, Canada, Archus
+Christine Chadwick, Managing Director, Canada, Archus (Moderator)

 Hamidreza Eslami, Director, Data Science, Fraser Health Authority